Understanding Your Wallets

 Total Balance = Available Balance + Reserved Balance

-You have $500 in your Binary Wallet.
+You have $500 in your Trading Wallet.
 You place a buy order for 200 contracts at $0.50 each.
 The platform reserves the order cost ($100) plus a fee based on the quantity (200 x fee rate).
 Your Available Balance decreases by the total reserved amount, and your Reserved Balance increases by the same.
 If the order is cancelled, the full reserved amount returns to your Available Balance.
 If the order fills and the actual fee is lower than the reserved fee, the excess is refunded.

 Account Overview